d1b1/timelyapp-node/README.md

 very beta.
 It does not include an OAuth2 CLient (as yet).
 But it does implement the full API as documented on the TimelyApp.

 Note: This is not an official package.
-Is home grown and designed to scratch my dev itch. so...
+It's home grown and designed to scratch my dev itch. so...

 [ ![Codeship Status for d1b1/timelyapp-node](https://codeship.com/projects/155bddf0-63da-0134-68f7-3efe9c97f668/status?branch=master)](https://codeship.com/projects/175463)